En Español

 Power4PuertoRico Education

-Support to produce a compelling video/social campaign about people, especially women, who are cooperatively and sustainably cultivating the land and facilitating local food production, in the Caribbean and Pacific Island territories.
+Power4PuertoRico Education’s mission is to steadily building an informed network of change agents working together on issues affecting their community.
+Wildseeds Grant funds support producing a compelling video/social campaign about people, especially women, who are cooperatively and sustainably cultivating the land and facilitating local food production, in the Caribbean and Pacific Island territories.

 Oakland, CA